-The Charlton Poster Awards are presented based on performance at the Charlton Poster Competition, an annual event that occurs in the fall of each year in conjunction with the Charlton Lectureship.
-This lectureship brings distinguished biomedical scientists to our campus to present their research.
+The Charlton Poster Awards are presented based on performance at the Charlton Poster Competition, an annual event that occurs in the fall of each year.

 The research presented must be the work of the student and completed during the student's enrollment at Tufts.
 The intent of this event is to give students an opportunity to exchange ideas with the Tufts and Boston scientific community, as well as to develop presentation skills.
 Students with similar levels of training are evaluated with their peers.
 Participants are typically divided into three groups:

 - GSBS Junior Category: GSBS PhD students in years 1-3, MD/PhD students in GSBS years 1-2, and GSBS MS students

 - GSBS Senior Category: GSBS biomedical PhD students in years 4 and above, MD/PhD students in GSBS years 4 and above, and GSBS CTS PhD students

 - Professional Category: All Medical, Dental, and Veterinary Medicine students and MD/PhD students in TUSM years 1 and 2.